-Cubic feet per meter looks at how much air can flow through a leaf blower’s nozzle in a single minute.
+Every minute, cubic feet per meter looks at how much air can flow through a leaf blower’s nozzle.

 Leaf Blower snow removal VS. 4 inches of wet snow

-Since cubic feet per minute, or CFM, measures the volume of air, it can give you a better understanding of just how much debris you can clear or how big of a yard you can clean up in a given time period.
+Since cubic feet per minute, or CFM, measures the air volume, it can better understand how much debris you can clear or how big of a yard you can clean up in a given period.

-When a leaf blower has a high CFM, it will blow more air through the nozzle.
+A leaf blower with a high CFM will blow more air through the nozzle.

-This means you’ll also be able to clear a more significant area in a shorter amount of time, making your job easier.
+This means you’ll also be able to clear a more significant area in a shorter time, making your job easier.

 How is a Leaf Blower’s CFM & MPH Determined?